 In the case of sash windows, poor double glazing installation usually comes in the form of windows that don’t open and close properly.
 Sashes that aren’t properly aligned, or that are too large or small for the window, will stick as they move up and down.
 In the long-term, this will cause knock-on effects like damp and draughts.

-What to Do About Poorly Installed Windows
+What Do You Do About Poorly Installed Windows?

 If you suspect that your double glazing isn’t up to scratch, it’s important to act fast.
 The sooner you put in a complaint, the quicker it’ll be resolved (and the more likely the resolution will be a positive one).
 Let’s run through the double glazing complaints procedure, step-by-step.
 For further detail, read this guide from Which?.